First driving lesson tips and advice

 How to prepare for you first driving lesson

-The day before your first lesson, get your clothes ready.
-Comfortable, non-restrictive outfits will help you when driving.
+When it comes to clothing, wear a non-restrictive outfit that will allow you to sit and move around comfortably when driving.
 Suitable footwear, such as running shoes and ones with a thin sole will help you control the vehicle.

 Finally, get a good night’s sleep.
 This will mean you are well rested and alert to the commands of your instructor and the demands of driving.